Fer-Bonilla/secop-contratcs-dashboard/README.md

 The Webscraping tool notebook is on: [link to Webscraping tool notebook](https://github.com/Fer-Bonilla/secop-contratcs-dashboard/blob/main/dwebscraper.ipynb)

-# Text analysis to identify general topics in the contract’s description using BETO (Spanish BERT Model)
+# Topics modeling for contracts information

+In this notebook we developed a text analysis using classical model pipelines for Natural Language Processing.
+The main analytics model is Topic analysis where we want to find general topics from the text corpus.
+Text correspond to contracts description from SECOP database.

+Notebokk for latent topics analysis: [link to Webscraping tool notebook](https://github.com/Fer-Bonilla/secop-contratcs-dashboard/blob/main/dwebscraper.ipynb)

 # Dash development for visualization and analysis (Dash + Python)